outpaddling/LPJS/README.md

 operating
 systems running identical versions of numerous software applications.

+Dreckly is a fork of [pkgsrc](https://pkgsrc.org).
-The main difference between the two is that dreckly tends to move forward with updates faster, while the dreckly culture leans more toward stability.
-Hence, dreckly will likely update packages to the latest version more quickly, at the cost of more frequent regressions (packages broken that were working before).
+The main difference between the two is that pkgsrc tends to move forward with updates faster, while the dreckly culture leans more toward stability.
+Hence, pkgsrc will likely update packages to the latest version more quickly, at the cost of more frequent regressions (packages broken that were working before).